dylannakahodo/dylannakahodo.github.io/about.md

 title: "About"
 ---

-My name is Dylan Nakahodo and I have a passion for security.
+My name is Dylan and I have a passion for security.
 I attended the University of Hawaii at Manoa where I graduated with a degree in Computer Engineering.
 This is my personal blog where I'll publish writeups, research, projects, challenges, or whatever else I'm working on.

 Some topics of interest of mine are reverse-engineering, network and web pentesting, programming, and electronics/hardware.